kec33/Youtube-to-.mp3-download-in-python-/README.md

 # Youtube-to-.mp3-download-in-python-
-a complete .txt list of yt url's you wish to download is an condition
+a complete .txt list of yt url's you wish to download is a condition